acq4/acq4/documentation/source/userGuide/tutorials/TroubleshootVibration.rst

 Troubleshooting Table Vibration
 ===============================

-1) Run camera at high frame rate--use binning, restricted region, etc.
+1) Run camera at high frame rate--use binning, restricted region, etc. (remember nyquist)
 2) Create ROIs at the edges of a dark/light boundary
 3) Enable ROI plot, switch to FFT mode

+OR if your table already has accelerometer outputs, just make recordings in protocol runner and display in FFT mode.

 Common causes of vibration: